cozy/cozy-stack/docs/sharing-design.md

 ![A difficult conflict](diagrams/files-conflict-2.png)

 Like in the last example, Alice uploads a file and share a directory to Bob with this file, Bob acccepts.
-But the, several actions are made on the file in a short lapse of time and it generates a difficult conflict:
+But then, several actions are made on the file in a short lapse of time and it generates a difficult conflict:

 - Alice renames the file, and then uploads a new version with cozy-desktop